 Does Propecia work?
 The answer is yes.
 If you’re looking to halt your hair loss, this is one of the proven heavy hitters of hair loss prevention.
 Propecia is verified as a potent DHT-inhibitor, eliminating hair loss from the source of the problem.
 Estimations put the number of Americans at over one million with prescriptions for Propecia to counter their hair loss condition.

-Disclaimer: We do not have a doctor on our writing staff.
+Disclaimer: This is not medical advice, we do not have a doctor on our writing staff.
 We are only attempting to provide an objective, comprehensive overview of Propecia for hair loss.
 We neither strongly recommend or discourage the use of finasteride.
 All decisions before taking a medication such as Propecia should be discussed with your doctor first.

-In this informational page we link to some of the most popular clinical studies done on Propecia.
+In this informational page we link to some of the most popular clinical studies done on Propecia hair loss treatment.
 We then discuss reasons people may take or not take the drug, our take on its validity as a hair loss solution, and the steps you need to take if you want to get it.

 Propecia Studies and Research

-Here is a list of some of the most prominent studies and research:
+Here is a list of some of the most prominent studies and research [sorted by date ascending]:

 - Drake, et al. Journal of American Academy of Dermatology, October 1999.
-“Effects of Finasteride on Scalp DHT Levels.”
+“Effects of Varing Dosage Finasteride on Scalp & Serum DHT Levels.”
 Find at webofscience.com.

 - European Journal of Dermatology, January 2002.
 “5-Year Multinational Experience with Finasteride 1mg.”
 Find at pubmed.gov.